bb-Ricardo/netbox-sync/README.md

 1. parsing and validating config
 2. instantiating all sources and setting up connection to NetBox
 3. read current data from NetBox
-4. read data from sources and add/update objects in memory
+4. read data from all sources and add/update objects in memory
 5. Update data in NetBox based on data from sources
 6. Prune old objects